gregwhitaker/jqflag/README.md

 jqflag
 ===

-*A small motorized flag for when you just want to "JQ" on something*
+*A small motorized flag for when you just want to @jquatier on something*

 ##License
 Copyright 2016 Greg Whitaker